ietf-wg-webtrans/draft-ietf-webtrans-http3/draft-ietf-webtrans-http3.md

 buffered datagrams is exceeded, a datagram SHALL be dropped.
 It is up to an implementation to choose what stream or datagram to discard.

+## Interaction with HTTP/3 GOAWAY frame

+HTTP/3 defines a graceful shutdown mechanism (Section 5.2 of [HTTP3]) that allows a peer to send a GOAWAY frame indicating that it will no longer accept any new incoming requests or pushes.
+This mechanism applies to the CONNECT requests for new WebTransport sessions.
+A GOAWAY frame does not affect data streams for existing WebTransport sessions; those can continue to be opened even after the GOAWAY frame has been sent or received.

 # Session Termination

 A WebTransport session over HTTP/3 is considered terminated when either of the